Dutch prosecutors charge isolated farm father with sex abuse

-THE HAGUE, Netherlands (AP) - Dutch prosecutors say a father who is accused of holding six of his children against their will on an isolated farm for nine years is now also suspected of sexually abusing two of his other children.
+THE HAGUE, Netherlands (AP) - A Dutch father accused of holding six of his children against their will on an isolated farm for nine years is now also suspected of sexually abusing two of his other children, prosecutors said Thursday.

-Prosecutors released new details of the mysterious case Thursday and said that two suspects - the 67-year-old father and a 58-year-old man - will remain jailed for a further 90 days as investigations continue.
+The abuse allegations add a grim new element to a case that is shrouded in mystery and garnered huge attention across the Netherlands.

+The 67-year-old father and a 58-year-old man, who is reportedly an Austrian national and rented the farm to the family, are suspected of illegal deprivation of liberty and abuse for their alleged detention of six young adults on a farm in the rural farming village of Ruinerwold.

+They will remain jailed as investigations continue, prosecutors said in a statement.
+They are expected to appear in court in January.

-Police raided a farm in the rural village of Ruinerwold in the eastern Netherlands in October and found six people - the 67-year-old and five young adults.
+Police raided the farm, some 130 kilometers (80 miles) northeast of Amsterdam, in October and found six people - the 67-year-old and five young adults.
 DNA tests have established that the 67-year-old is the father of the young adults.

 The raid came after a 25-year-old man, also part of the family, raised the alarm.